Where are you located?

 Please note that only Gold and Bronze Sequencing are available for next day service.
 To get next-day delivery, your samples must be dropped-off at the GSL no later than 11:30 PM.
 In addition to dropping off your samples, you will need to submit your request through our online submission system.

 When will I get my results?

-If you drop your sample off before noon, you should have results before 5 PM.
-If you drop off your samples after noon, you will have them by 5 PM the next day.
+If you drop your samples (Gold or Bronze) off before 11:30 AM, you should have results around 5 PM.
+If you drop off your samples after 11:30, you will have them by 5 PM the next day.

 How much DNA/RNA do I need for Next Generation Sequencing Library preps?

-While it depends on the type of prep that you are interested in, a good starting point is 2 ug of DNA or RNA.
-If you are unable to prepare 2 ug of DNA or RNA from your sample, please contact the GSL.
-Mate Pair Library preps do require significantly more starting material.
+Although it depends on the type of preps you are interested in, a good starting point is 2 μg of DNA or RNA in a volume of 50 μl (40 ng/μl).
+If you are unable to prepare 2 μg of DNA or RNA from your sample, please contact the GSL.

 What type of Next Generation Sequencing Services do you offer?